Michaelpalacce/HomeLab/Helm/monitoring/README.md

-This chart is used to install prometheus, grafana and node-exporter.
+This chart is used to install prometheus, grafana and node-exporter as a monitoring stack and grafana loki + promtail as a logging stack.

 The processes are limited so we don't steal all the resources of the PIs.